 Playing it safe

-- The best kids trackers: Using wearables to keep your child safeNever lose track of your little ones again with GPS trackers for kids big and small
+- The best GPS kids tracker watches 2018: Child safety wearables round upNever lose track of your little ones again with GPS trackers for kids big and small

 - How UV detecting wearables can keep you safe in the sunDon’t get left in the shade with these high-tech sun-tracking wearables